-SBRA was set up in 1955 to safeguard the development and rebuilding of Shoreham Beach after most properties were pulled down during the War years.
+SBRA was established in 1955 to safeguard the development and rebuilding of Shoreham Beach after most properties were demolished during the Second World War.

-Our councillors have always been highly respected by Adur and at least three have been Chairman of the Council and others have held the position of Vice-Chairman.
+Our councillors have been highly respected at ADC and at least four have served as Chairmen of the Council - acting as Adur's first citizen and the equivalent of a Mayor.

 Former Chairs include our current councillor, Joss Loader, and her predecessor, Liza McKinney.

 One of SBRA's primary aims was to keep an eye on planning control and the development on the Beach.
 This is a key objective today and Joss currently sits on ADC's planning committee.

 SBRA aims to represent all residents on the Beach and collects subscriptions annually, via envelopes included in Beach News.
 The treasurer is responsible for financial governance and all funds are held in a bank account, with payments made only by cheque and with two signatories.
 A financial report is submitted to the committee monthly.

 The Committee uses the subscriptions to help improve Beach life.
 There is also a ring-fenced amount, to ensure that residents can be properly represented, if necessary, by way of legal counsel and advice.